 An initial meeting with the Rector is preferred at least six months prior to the wedding in order to schedule a wedding here.
 Both members of the couple should make an appointment for an initial meeting with the Rector.
 This initial meeting will be followed by several premarital counseling sessions.
-Please call the All Saints’ Office at 732-291-0214 or email firstname.lastname@example.org
+Please call the All Saints’ Office at 732-291-0214 or email the Office.

 All Saints' is a Church surrounded by the saints, both living and those who have died in the hope of the resurrection.
 A visit to our parish will reveal how the cemetery forms an important part of our community, both in the beauty of the site, and in how those who are buried there are, in a sense, always with us and part of our worship of the living God.

 We are always available to assist in celebrating and honoring the life of those who have passed through the gate of death into eternal life, and walking with their loved ones in this time of grief.
 Funerals and memorial services are not limited to those who are being buried in the All Saints’ Cemetery.

 Please note that our historic cemetery is not selling plots at this time, and they are usually reserved for parishioners and friends of the parish; we also offer a memorial garden for the internment of ashes from cremation.
 We also have a memorial garden for the internment of ashes of pets, which is open to the community.

 While we believe the baptism is full membership is the Body of Christ, Confirmation provides the opportunity for those who were baptized as infants to learn about and then take on those baptismal promises for themselves, thus allowing them to make a mature affirmation of faith in the presence of a Bishop through the laying on of hands for the strengthening of God’s Holy Spirit in one’s life.